 Using BoB’s programmes or clips in your PowerPoint presentation.

 So what if you wanted to actually use these programmes or clips in an actual presentation for you to show to others, perhaps to discuss?

-Well BoB have actually produced their own video for this! and you can view it below (click on the “Enter full-screen” icon to enlarge the video):-
+Well BoB have actually produced their own video for this! and you can view it here.

 I hope you have found these guides to BoB helpful.
 Why not give it a go yourself! and discover how useful this online tool can be for your studies and projects.